Skip to Content

 Providing Scientific Evidence and Research

-Use these facts to help convince parents get snake!
+Use these facts to confidently convince parents to get a snake!

 Offering Alternative Arguments and Solutions